Best Electrolyte Powders of 2025

 LMNT $45/30 servings 1,000 milligrams 10 2 grams

-How to Choose the Best Electrolyte Drink
+How to Choose the Best Electrolyte Powder

 Ingredients

 There are a variety of low- or no-sugar options, and some with very few ingredients and a more natural makeup, making it easy for those with dietary restrictions or allergies to find a product that works.
-Many of these mixes are vegan as well.
-Caffeine is another frequently added ingredient, so if you need a little energy boost late in a race, you can hydrate and caffeinate all at once!
-Mixes clearly note when caffeine is added, so it is easy to avoid if you don’t want it.
+Many of these mixes, including Tailwind Endurance Fuel, are vegan as well.

 Intended Use

 Electrolyte drink mixes can be used to pre-hydrate in the days and hours prior to big training runs and races, to replace fluid and salt lost during exercise, as a combination of electrolyte and calorie replacement during longer runs, and as a recovery tool after an effort.
+A high-calorie mix like Tailwind Endurance Fuel can take care of both your electrolyte and calorie needs in one mix.

 We know that fluid and electrolyte losses during exercise can lead to dehydration, and starting an event poorly hydrated can hasten the onset of performance decline.
-Drinking to thirst on a day-to-day basis will help you start out your training and races well-hydrated, and you will feel and perform better.
-Mixing some electrolytes into your daily hydration will make your drinks taste better and help replace fluid losses if you work in a hot environment or during illness.
+Drinking to thirst daily will help you begin your training and races well-hydrated, and you will feel and perform better.

 Feeling wiped out or having muscle cramps after a hard workout or race?
 Adding some electrolytes to your post-exercise nutrition may help alleviate some of this.
 At the very least, it will make your water tasty, so you will be more apt to drink it — which is definitely a win.